graphql/graphql-spec/spec/Section 6 -- Execution.md

 - {id}: an implementation-specific value uniquely identifying this record, created if not provided.

-Within the Execution context, records of this type also include:

-- {groupedFieldSet}: a Grouped Field Set to execute.
-- {shouldInitiateDefer}: a boolean value indicating whether implementation specific deferral of execution should be initiated.

 Within the Incremental Publisher context, records of this type also include:

 - {path}: a list of field names and indices from root to the location of this